paulsump/futurama_quiz/README.md

 - More obvious buttons.
 - Check all TODOs
 - Check able to run on any device
 - Running Android 7 (API 24) or greater.
-Font sizes and bold.
+- //Font sizes and bold.

 ### Tests to do

+- Pass Client into fetchAll() so that FetchNotifier can be used in tests.
 - Page navigation in different orientations (at least no exceptions).
-- test exact field data after load.
+- Test exact field data after load.
-- quiz answering widget test.
+- Quiz answering widget test.

 ### Ideas

 - Tool tips
 - Dark theme
-- Click on text to choose radio.
-Fry starts big then animates small when haveInfo API.
+- Click on text to choose answer too (not just radio).
+- Fry starts big then animates small when haveInfo API.